Sinclair Lewis: Personal life

 In 1914 Lewis married Grace Livingston Hegger (1887–1981), an editor at Vogue magazine.
 They had one son, Wells Lewis (1917–1944), named after British author H. G. Wells.
-Serving as a U.S. Army lieutenant during World War II, Wells Lewis was killed in action on October 29 amid Allied efforts to rescue the "Lost Battalion" in France.
+Serving as a U.S. Army lieutenant during World War II, Wells Lewis was killed in action on October 29, 1944 amid Allied efforts to rescue the "Lost Battalion" in France.
 Dean Acheson, the future Secretary of State, was a neighbor and family friend in Washington, and observed that Sinclair's literary "success was not good for that marriage, or for either of the parties to it, or for Lewis's work" and the family moved out of town.

-Lewis divorced Grace on April 16, 1925.
-On May 14, 1928, he married Dorothy Thompson, a political newspaper columnist.
-Later in 1928, he and Dorothy purchased a second home in rural Vermont.
+Lewis divorced Grace on April 16, 1928.
+On May 14, he married the noted international correspondant and newspaper columnist Dorothy Thompson.
+In 1928, he and Dorothy purchased a second home in rural Vermont.
 They had a son, Michael Lewis (1930–1975), who became a stage actor.
 Their marriage had virtually ended by 1937, and they divorced in 1942.

-Lewis died in Rome, from advanced alcoholism, on January 10, 1951, aged 65.
+Lewis died in Rome from advanced alcoholism, on January 10, 1951, aged 65.
 His body was cremated and his remains were buried at Greenwood Cemetery in Sauk Centre, Minnesota.
 His final novel World So Wide (1951) was published posthumously.

-William Shirer, a friend and admirer of Lewis, disputes accounts that Lewis died of alcoholism.
+William Shirer, a friend and admirer of Lewis, argued that Lewis did not die from alcoholism.
 He reported that Lewis had a heart attack and that his doctors advised him to stop drinking if he wanted to live.
 Lewis did not stop, and perhaps could not; he died when his heart stopped.

-In summarizing Lewis's career, Shirer concludes:
+In summarizing Lewis's career, Shirer said:

 Legacy

 Compared to his contemporaries, Lewis's reputation suffered a precipitous decline among literary scholars throughout the 20th century.
 Despite his enormous popularity during the 1920s, by the 21st century most of his works had been eclipsed in prominence by other writers with less commercial success during the same time period, such as F. Scott Fitzgerald and Ernest Hemingway.

 Since the 2010s there has been renewed interest in Lewis's work, in particular his 1935 dystopian satire It Can't Happen Here.
 In the aftermath of the 2016 United States presidential election, It Can't Happen Here surged to the top of Amazon's list of best-selling books.
-Scholars have found eerie parallels in his novels to the COVID-19 crisis, and to the rise of Donald Trump.
+Scholars have found parallels in his novels to the COVID-19 crisis, and to the rise of Donald Trump.

 He has been honored by the U.S. Postal Service with a postage stamp in the Great Americans series.
+In 1960 Polish American sculptor Joseph Kiselewski was commissioned to create a bust of Lewis, now in the Great River Regional public library in Sauk Centre.